 UV cured inks are similar to aqueous inks in that they don’t use solvents to protect the ink from UV exposure.
 Instead, the ink is instantly cured by a UV lamp which encapsulates it and seals the ink to the face film.
 This protects the print from sunlight and abrasion.
-Outdoor durability ratings for UV inkjet printers are not as widely published as that of solvent and eco-solvent printers, but are generally considered to be comparable.
+Outdoor durability ratings for UV inkjet printers are not as widely published as that of solvent and eco-solvent printers but are generally considered to be comparable.
 The color gamut of UV cured inkjet printers generally consists of CMYK plus white and clear.
-Many small format printers have been developed using UV cured inks for decoration of keepsakes, gift items, personal effects, and awards.
+Many small format printers have been developed using UV cured inks for the decoration of keepsakes, gift items, personal effects, and awards.

 The advantage of UV cured inkjet printers are the aforementioned abrasion resistance, which also makes lamination or clear coat unnecessary for abrasion protection.
 If added abrasion resistance is required, it can generally be achieved by adding an extra layer of clear coat to the ink during the print phase.
 The inclusion of white ink allows UV printers to decorate non-white media and rigid substrates including glass, acrylic, and metals.
-UV printers are most commonly used to print directly to rigid substrates like signboard, foam core, aluminum, etc. and are suitable for high speed or high resolution printing.
+UV printers are most commonly used to print directly to rigid substrates like signboard, foam core, aluminum, etc. and are suitable for high speed or high-resolution printing.

 UV’s drawbacks include lower levels of flexibility of the applied ink.
 Some are suitable only for rigid substrates.
 Others can be used on rigid or roll media, but are generally not considered suitable for challenging applications on compound curves like vehicle wraps.